semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 pip freeze --all > tee requirements.txt
 ```

-### Example CI configuration to generate `requirements.txt` and scan with Semgrep
+### Example CI configuration

-The following GitHub Action workflow provides an example on how to generate `requirements.txt` based on the preceding methods.
+The following GitHub Action workflow provides an example on how to generate `requirements.txt` in a CI environment based on the preceding methods.

 In the following example there are two jobs:
 * `my_first_job`: Generating `requirements.txt` and uploading it as an artifact